mui/material-ui/docs/data/base/components/input/input.md

 Features:

-- ✨ Supports start and end adornments.
+- ✨ Supports start and end adornments
-- 🚀 Can be transformed to textarea using the `multiline` prop.
+- 🚀 Can be transformed to `<textarea>` using the `multiline` prop
-- ♿️ Adds the appropriate ARIA roles automatically.
+- ♿️ Adds the appropriate ARIA roles automatically

 ## Basic input